abdullahzulfiqar653/WasooliBackendServices/README.md

 ### **Step 4: Configure Environment Variables**

-Create a `.env` file in the main source directory (at the same level as `manage.py` and `.env.example`).
+Create a `.env` file in the main source directory (at the same level as `.env.example`).
 Use `.env.example` as a reference to set up all the required environment variables.

 ---

 ### **Step 5: Run the Application**

-Make sure the virtual environment is activated and that you are in the `SimpleBoilerplateDjango` directory.
+Make sure the virtual environment is activated and that you are in the `WasooliBackendServices` directory.
 Start the Django development server using this command:

 ```bash
 python manage.py runserver